zannloo/tp/docs/DeveloperGuide.md

 2. Suppose the user is still in the root directory and wants to add a deadline to all students in group1, the user would execute the following
-   command: `deadline ~/grp-001 --desc Assignment 1 --datetime 2023-12-12 23:59`.
+   command: `deadline ~/grp-001 --desc Assignment 1 --datetime 2023-12-12 23:59 --all allStu`.
 More information on the flags could be fond in the User Guide.
-3. The parser would retrieve all the relevant information from the input and encapsulates it in a `CreateDeadlineCommand`
+3. The parser would retrieve all the relevant information from the input and encapsulates it in a `CreateDeadlineCommand`.
 4. This command would first
     * check if the specified path is a valid and present Group path.
 This is done via `Path::isGroupDirectory` method.
     * check if all students in the group already has the task.
 This is done